Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

-Corn Palm (Dracaena fragrans) grows best in bright indirect light (dappled light), average warmth, moderate humidity and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Dracaena massangeana (Corn Palm) grows best in bright indirect light, average warmth and humidity, and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Dracaena fragrans also called Corn Plant, Striped Dracaena, Compact Dracaena or Cornstalk Dracaena is one of the popular Dracaena varieties on account of its glossy, large, green leaves with yellow stripes and its ablity to adapt to a wide range of growing conditions.
+Corn Palm also called Corn Plant, Striped Dracaena, Compact Dracaena or Cornstalk Dracaena is among popular Dracaena varieties on account of its glossy, large, green leaves with yellow stripes and its ablity to adapt to a wide range of growing conditions.

 Corn Plant sheds the lower leaves as it grows, leaving a bare stem with a cluster of leaves at the top which makes it look like a palm, hence the common name.